 How to select a worthy XMR wallet?

-Unfortunately, there are not so many Monero wallets – only a few work with this currency.
+Unfortunately, there are not so many Monero wallets – only a few works with this currency.
 However, there’s still a chance of picking up a wrong solution.
 Of course, an ideal platform is the one that suits your personal needs.
 However, a few important requirements apply to all wallets without exception.

 - XMR support.
 There are a bunch of accessible platforms that work with Monero, so before sending XMR to your wallet, make sure it was actually designed to hold and process XMR.

 - Easy-to-navigate interface.
 Knowing how to utilize a wallet is vital, and you should manage the menu properly to securely store your coins.
 That’s why you should take a closer look at UI, available functions, and overall user experience delivered.
 Some solutions simply aren’t made for beginners.

 - Security.
 Protection is an imperative feature for XMR clients.
 If this is critical for you, too, verify that a wallet features all necessary security tools, such as 2F verification and encryption.

 - Protection from hacking.
 Make these inquiries: will your XMR be protected against hacking and frauds?
 Do you keep the private keys or might someone else oversee them?
 What kind of encryption is utilized to secure your personal information?
 What about backup?

 - Client support.
 Ensure your crypto money is under the protection of professionals.
 Discover how you can get help from the wallet supplier in case of sudden issues.

 - Constant development.
 Is the solution you're considering to use being overlooked, or is it maintained by a team of skillful developers who work hard on improving it?